IBM/ibm-licensing-operator/README.md

 3\. **Create the OperatorSource**

 An `OperatorSource` object is used to define the external datastore that is used to store operator bundles.
-For more information including examples, see the documentation in the `operator-marketplace` [repository](https://github.com/operator-framework/operator-marketplace#operatorsource).
+For more information including examples, see the documentation in the [`operator-marketplace`repository](https://github.com/operator-framework/operator-marketplace#operatorsource).

-<b>Make sure GLOBAL_CATALOG_NAMESPACE has global catalog namespace value and create `operator source` to get operator bundles from `quay.io`.</b>
+a.
+Make sure that GLOBAL_CATALOG_NAMESPACE has the global catalog namespace value and create `operator source` to get operator bundles from `quay.io`.

-In order to get GLOBAL_CATALOG_NAMESPACE check your `global catalog namespace` at OLM `packageserver` pod yaml somewhere in your cluster, f.e. using this command:
+b.
+In order to get GLOBAL_CATALOG_NAMESPACE, check your `global catalog namespace` at OLM `packageserver` pod yaml somewhere in your cluster.
+For example, you can use this command:

 ```bash
 olm_namespace=$(kubectl get csv --all-namespaces -l olm.version -o jsonpath="{.items[?(@.metadata.name=='packageserver')].metadata.namespace}")